SourceBox-LLC/FineFoundry/docs/user-guide/settings-tab.md

 1. Configure proxy behavior if you use Tor or HTTP proxies.
 1. (Optional) Point the app at an **Ollama** instance and test connectivity.

-These settings are used by the Scrape, Build & Publish, Training, and tooling features throughout the app.
+These settings are used by the Data Sources, Publish, Training, Inference, and tooling features throughout the app.

 ______________________________________________________________________